The Mountain Top

 The traditional Evaporating Cloud Method excelled at resolving dilemmas—situations where you have two viable options and need to choose between them.
 Should we centralise or decentralise?
 Standardise or customise?
 The cloud would reveal hidden assumptions, and a clear solution would emerge.

-But many workplace conflicts weren't dilemmas.
+But many human conflicts weren't dilemmas.
 They were paradoxes—situations where you need seemingly incompatible things simultaneously.
 The leader who needs to be both decisive AND collaborative.
 The organisation that must be both efficient AND innovative.
 The professional who wants both security AND satisfaction.

 Paradoxes don't resolve by choosing.
 They resolve by transcending—finding a way to honour both needs at a higher level.

-My mentor Kelvyn Youngman helped me see that, regardless of the many labels people give clouds (day-to-day, chronic, UDE clouds, Efrat's cloud, and dozens more), there are fundamentally three types:
+My mentor Dr. Kelvyn Youngman helped me see that, regardless of the many labels people give clouds (day-to-day, chronic, UDE clouds, Efrat's cloud, and dozens more), there are fundamentally three types:

 - Dilemma — a local/local conflict.
 Characterised by frustration.
 "I'm struggling to choose."